 The college career of Manti Te’o coincided with Notre Dame’s coaching transition from Charlie Weis to Brian Kelly.
 The latter put the program back on solid footing and positioned the senior linebacker to become one of the stars of a 12-1 team that played in the BCS Championship following the 2012 season.

-It capped an impressive four-year career with the Fighting Irish during which Te’o piled up 437 tackles and 8.5 sacks.
+It capped an impressive four-year career with the Fighting Irish, during which Te’o piled up 437 tackles and 8.5 sacks, according to Sports Reference.
 All seven of his career interceptions came during his senior season.

-Projected as a likely first-round pick in the 2013 NFL draft, Te’o saw his stock slip for a couple of reasons.
+Projected as a likely first-round pick in the 2013 NFL draft, Te’o saw his stock slip for several reasons.
 On the field, his showing at the NFL Scouting Combine in Indianapolis wasn’t a flop but also didn’t dazzle.
 His pro day in South Bend went better, but it wasn’t enough to lift Te’o back into first-round status.

-The San Diego Chargers ended up selecting Te’o early in the second round, 38th overall.
+The San Diego Chargers (now the Los Angeles Chargers) selected Te’o early in the second round, 38th overall.
 Had it not been for Lennay Kekua, he might still have gone in the first round.

-The Manti Te’o girlfriend hoax was huge news
+The Manti Te’o girlfriend hoax was shocking news

 One of the big human-interest stories in the 2012 college football season involved Manti Te’o and how he was inspired by the memory of Lennay Kekua, his dead girlfriend.
 It was a compelling story.
 It also wasn’t true.
-Instead, the story was an elaborate hoax perpetrated against the linebacker.
+Instead, the story was an elaborate hoax perpetrated against the linebacker, according to ESPN.

-Mixed results at best in his NFL career
+He had mixed results during his NFL career

 The New Orleans Saints signed Te’o to a two-year, $5 million deal during the free-agent window in 2017, and he made 80 tackles in 21 games, missing the majority of the 2018 season.
 He was brought back as a late-season injury replacement in 2019 and then once again released.